-When I was very young, I was always fascinated by a small box that my father kept on his dresser.
-There were numerous odd coins in curious shapes and sizes with names and languages that I could not understand.
+When I was very young, I was always fascinated by a small service box that my father kept on his dresser.
+There were numerous odd coins.
+They were in curious shapes and sizes with names and languages that I could not understand.
 There were also two or three medals on ribbons, solemn and beautiful, testifying to something mysterious.
 And then there was this odd little mechanism made of once shiny brass with levers and rods poking out of a little cylinder.

 The odd cylinder was the trigger mechanism for a land mine such as had blown up under his jeep, riddling him with shrapnel and leaving him in the hospital for some time.

 At the Barrett Group our specialty is helping executives to transition from one career or industry or role or geography to another.
 Our Clarity Program© provides the keys to understanding each client’s unique circumstances and then clarifying their career objectives holistically before beginning the search.
 This applies equally to veterans and returning service personnel for whom we have created a special path: www.careerchange4veterans.com.

 And we have helped numerous military transitions, for example:

 “I would like to thank the Barrett Group for their help in returning to civilian life.
 I hired The Barrett Group to assist with my post-military career.
 My career consultant was an effective resource for transitioning successfully to the civilian workforce.”
 [Garry L. Parks]

 “…there is no way to repay the Barrett Group for what they have taught me:

 – The power of networking.

 – How to open doors and bypass gatekeepers.

 – And, how to become essential to any organization.”
 [Jeffrey M Dunn]